PetMysteries

 A dog’s sigh usually signals contentment and relaxation — a happy settling-down sound.
 Sometimes it expresses mild disappointment (“we’re not going out?”), and, less often, frequent sighing or groaning can accompany pain or breathing issues.

-What a sigh usually means
+What a sigh is

 When to pay attention